RoBétArmé sponsor

 Robot Manipulation of Amorphous Materials

-We are also developing techniques for smoothing and finishing concrete surfaces after the shotcrete process is completed.
+We are also developing techniques for smoothing and finishing concrete surfaces after the shotcrete process is completed (Hanut et al., 2024).
 Using a robot arm, our system automates the delicate task of leveling and refining the concrete surface to meet the required smoothness.
 This includes developing a visual smoothness estimator, which helps the robot assess the surface condition in real-time and adjust its actions accordingly.
 The robot can adapt its movements based on this feedback, ensuring consistent and high-quality surface finishes, even in challenging environments where human intervention may be limited.

 If first html tag is indented, and this include is called after a list, the html tag is considered a list element, and things go wrong.
 Leaving a hidden unindented line here